jimmylevell/crowd-overview/ObjectCounter/readme.md

 The following tracking algorithms are analyzed:
 - OpenCV - Various BuiltIn Tracker [OpenCV-Tracking-V1](./OpenCV-Tracking-V1/Readme.md)
 - OpenCV - Self Developed Euclidian Distance [OpenCV-Tracking-V2](./OpenCV-Tracking-V2/Readme.md) or [OpenCV-Tracking-V3](./OpenCV-Tracking-V3/Readme.md)
-- MDNET - Multi-Domain Convolutional Neural Network Tracker (no implementation in this project)
+- [FairMot](https://github.com/ifzhang/FairMOT) -  (not implement within this project)
-- ROLO - Recurrent YOLO: A Fast and Accurate Recurrent Neural Network for Video Object Detection and Tracking (no implementation in this project)
-- GOTURN - Generic Object Tracking Using Regression Networks (no implementation in this project)
+- [ByteTrack](https://github.com/ifzhang/ByteTrack) - (not implemented within this project)
-- DeepSort - Simple Online and Realtime Tracking with a Deep Association Metric [OpenCV-Tracking-V4](./OpenCV-Tracking-V4/Readme.md): one of the most widely used object tracking architectures
+- [DeepSort](https://github.com/nwojke/deep_sort) - Simple Online and Realtime Tracking with a Deep Association Metric [OpenCV-Tracking-V4](./OpenCV-Tracking-V4/Readme.md): one of the most widely used object tracking architectures
-- StrongSORT with OSNet [OpenCV-Tracking-V5](./OpenCV-Tracking-V5/Readme.md): within this project the most performant object tracker.
+- [StrongSORT](https://github.com/dyhBUPT/StrongSORT) with [OSNet](https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet) [OpenCV-Tracking-V5](./OpenCV-Tracking-V5/Readme.md): within this project the most performant object tracker.
 Therefore this tracker is used for the final implementation.

+The algorithms were compared based on (https://motchallenge.net/results/MOT20/?det=All) and on implementation availabilities.
+Furthermore the algorithms had to be freely accessible.

+This project continues on information based on this article: https://arxiv.org/pdf/2202.13514.pdf

 Based on [2]